 CSD Alternative Grading Considerations

-The year 2020 has required some adjustment for students as many courses transitioned to remote instruction due to the COVID-19 pandemic.
+The years 2020-2021 have required some adjustment for students as many courses transitioned to remote instruction due to the COVID-19 pandemic.
 We recognize that this situation may be challenging, but, as future healthcare professionals, we expect our students to be able to rise to challenging situations.

 Penn State implemented a new alternative grading policy that gives students flexibility, helps preserve GPAs and minimizes impacts to students’ transcripts during the academic challenges presented by the novel coronavirus public health crisis.

 As you consider your options for alternative grading this semester, keep in mind your future goals of graduate school and the competitive review process in which you may participate.
 We encourage you to stay motivated and remain focused so you can perform at your best.
 Completing the semester with strong letter grades will minimize any potential confusion about how prospective graduate schools will interpret your grades.

 With this in mind, the Department of Communication Sciences and Disorders offers the following considerations to guide your decision about opting for alternative grading.
 Note that alternative grading is an option available to all undergraduate students; students who are pleased with their performance will be able to keep their letter grades.

 We strongly encourage you to maintain letter grades for all required CSD courses in which you earn a C or higher grade.
 These courses include:

 - CSD 433